ydejiang/pulsar-kit/README.md

 # pulsar-kit
 A toolkit for pulsar hunters.
-This repository contains tools for pulsar data analysis.